allpix-squared/allpix-squared/src/modules/TransientPropagation/README.md

 The module can produces a variety of plots such as total integrated charge plots as well as histograms on the step length and observed potential differences.

+If a doping profile has been added, the charge carrier lifetime is simulated using the Shockley-Read-Hall and Auger recombination models.
+In each step, the doping-dependent charge carrier lifetime is determined, from which a survival probability is calculated.

 ### Parameters
 * `temperature`: Temperature of the sensitive device, used to estimate the diffusion constant and therefore the strength of the diffusion.
 Defaults to room temperature (293.15K).
 * `charge_per_step`: Maximum number of charge carriers to propagate together.
 Divides the total number of deposited charge carriers at a specific point into sets of this number of charge carriers and a set with the remaining charge carriers.
 A value of 10 charges per step is used by default if this value is not specified.